openworm/owmeta/docs/design/project_bundles.rst

 * A Content-Based Identifier has an RDF Serialization Format
 * A Hash can appear in zero or more Content-Based Identifiers
 * A Hash has an Algorithm ID and a Message Digest

+..
+XXX The content-based ID is lacks the RDF serialization in the first cut because there's only one we use.
+Will decide on format for representing the serialization format later, if we need it.

 Types
 -----